1. How do cookies work in Servlets?

 Whenever an object is created, it’s always stored in the Heap space and stack memory contains the reference to it.
 Stack memory only contains local primitive variables and reference variables to objects in heap space.

-Memory management in stack is done in LIFO manner whereas it’s more complex in Heap memory because it’s used globally.
+Memory management in the stack is done in a LIFO manner whereas it’s more complex in Heap memory because it’s used globally.

-For a detailed explanation with a sample program, read Java Heap vs Stack Memory.20.
-What is final keyword ?_text]Answer:
+For a detailed explanation with a sample program, read Java Heap vs Stack Memory.

-final keyword is used with Class to make sure no other class can extend it, for example String class is final and we can’t extend it.
+Answer: final keyword is used with Class to make sure no other class can extend it, for example, String class is final and we can’t extend it.

-We can use final keyword with methods to make sure child classes can’t override it.
+We can use the final keyword with methods to make sure child classes can’t override it.

 Java interface variables are by default final and static.

-Hashtable does not allow null keys but HashMap allows one null key.Q5).21.
-What is an immutable object ?_text]Answer:
+Hashtable does not allow null keys but HashMap allows one null key.Q5).

-Remember that clone() is a native method, therefore it is applied in C or C++ or any other native programming language.23.
-Is ++ operator thread-safe in Java ?_text]Answer:
+Remember that clone() is a native method, therefore it is applied in C or C++ or any other native programming language.

 This can be overlapped between multiple threads.

-Top 57 Core Java Programming Interview Questions And Answers24.
-Which one will take more memory: an int or Integer ?_text]Answer:
+24. Which one will take more memory: an int or Integer?

-String is immutable in Java since Java designer thought that String will be greatly used, making it immutable.
-It lets some optimisation easy sharing, and same String object between multiple clients.
+25. Why is String immutable in Java?
+Answer: The string is immutable in Java since Java designer thought that String will be greatly used, making it immutable.
+It lets some optimization easy sharing, and same String object between multiple clients.

-It is worth noting, that it isn’t possible to share a mutable project with two parties which are unfamiliar to each other.26.
-What is the difference between execute, execute Query, execute Update ?_text]Answer:
+It is worth noting, that it isn’t possible to share a mutable project with two parties which are unfamiliar to each other.

-Statement execute(String query) is used to execute any SQL query and it returns TRUE if the result is an ResultSet such as running Select queries.
+Answer: Statement execute(String query) is used to execute an SQL query and it returns TRUE if the result is a ResultSet such as running Select queries.
 The output is FALSE when there is no ResultSet object such as running Insert or Update queries.
 We can use getResultSet() to get the ResultSet and getUpdateCount() method to retrieve the update count.

 You should use execute() method only when you are not sure about the type of statement else use executeQuery or executeUpdate method.